 ‘God is not unjust; he will not forget your work and the love you have shown him as you have helped his people and continue to help them.’
 (Hebrews 6:10 NIV)

 George is the Leadership and Mission Development Coordinator for New Wine Ireland.
-His role includes networking with Church leaders, encouraging them in ministry and mission, providing training opportunities for them and their congregations.
-George is married to Eunice and they have two grown up children.
+His role includes networking with Church Leaders, encouraging them in ministry and mission, providing training opportunities for them and their congregations.
+George leads New Wine Ireland’s Evangelism Training Course.
+He is a regular contributor to New Wine Ireland’s Prayer Ministry Training.
+He spends a lot of time helping local churches across Ireland to organise regular missions.
+George also part of the Outreach Team at Willowfield Church in Belfast.
+George is married to Eunice and they have two grown-up children.

 John and Anne Coles led New Wine England from 2001-2014.
 John oversaw the development of New Wine from a summer conference to a network of churches and church leaders.
 For 25 years, they led an Anglican church in North London.
 More recently, John and Anne have been involved in leading a house church seeking to reach the unchurched and de-churched.